 People & the DALES – Diversity, Access, Learning, Environment, Sustainability

-We work with groups from the nearby urban areas of Leeds, Bradford, Keighley, West Yorkshire and North East Lancashire
+We work with groups from the nearby urban areas in West Yorkshire and North East Lancashire including Leeds, Bradford, Keighley, Halifax and Darwen.

 People take part in fun, active and thought-provoking activities which help them to